 We found the perfect solution to his employment gap.
 This was solid, relevant experience, well-aligned with his value as a CFO, and reinforcing his brand, integrity and compassion as a leader.

-“But,” my client asked, “this is volunteer work.
+“But,” he asked, “this is volunteer work.
 Can it legitimately be called a job?“

-I explained that first of all, it’s not unusual these days for senior-level executives to have gaps here and there between jobs.
+I explained that first of all, it’s not unusual for executives to have employment gaps here and there between jobs.
 There’s nothing wrong with those gaps being evident, but if we can close the gaps with experiences that support the job seeker’s candidacy, so much the better.

 Whether or not you get paid for doing valuable work is irrelevant.
 He had been contributing many, many hours supporting and improving the organization.

 - Look at ANY volunteer work you’ve done.

 - If you’ve been out of work for several months, and really doing nothing, find somewhere to volunteer your time, so you’ll have something to show in your career marketing communications.

 Just as your job search should focus on employers who are a good fit for your expertise, your search for volunteering opportunities should focus on organizations that are a good fit for your expertise.